top of page

 BICCS logo 2

-These inherited cardiac conditions (ICCs) can affect:
+These inherited cardiovascular conditions (ICCs) can affect:

 • the heart muscle (cardiomyopathies)